Odyssey

 mode: spec_compliant

-For now, we've set two options: the port that the should run on (under the supergraph.listen property) and to include all the errors that bubble up.
-By default, the redacts the details of subgraph errors in its responses, and we might see an error message like "Subgraph errors redacted".
+For now, we've set two options: the port that the router should run on (under the supergraph.listen property) and to include all the subgraph errors that bubble up.
+By default, the router redacts the details of subgraph errors in its responses, and we might see an error message like "Subgraph errors redacted".
 In production environments, this property is usually set to false, but it'll be helpful if you run into any issues following along in this tutorial.

 Lastly, we have some telemetry configuration which reduces the kinds of errors we'll see in our terminal output.